At a glance

 Bookshare is free for all qualifying U.S. students.
 That includes students in college and adult education programs.
-(For everyone else, it costs $50 per year, plus a one-time $25 setup fee.)
-Bookshare is funded by the U.S. Department of Education and is a program of Understood founding partner
+(For non-students with a disability that prevents reading traditional print books, it costs $50 per year, plus a one-time $25 setup fee.)
+Bookshare is funded by the U.S. Department of Education and is a program of Understood founding partner Benetech.

 Your child’s school and your local library can also be great sources for free audiobooks and digital text-to-speech books.
 Library audiobooks aren’t usually synced up with text.
 Kids will need to listen to the audiobook while looking at the traditional printed book.

 Schools and libraries may also provide free digital text-to-speech books to students.
 Some schools may even give kids a Bookshare membership if they have a or an for reading issues.
 Talk to the school staff or librarian about which programs are available for your child.